 While remote working has allowed people with disabilities to reduce commuting time, and customise their working hours and workloads, it has also brought to light the fact that employees still have a long way to go with regards to full inclusivity and accessibility.

 And that’s for those who are in employment.
-In the UK, only 54% of disabled people of working age are currently employed.
+In the US, only 55.8% of disabled people of working age are currently employed.
 Let’s hope that this new attitude towards work routines sticks around after the coronavirus has long gone—and helps more people with disabilities land the jobs they deserve.

 - Add to favorites